SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 * **Bug Description:** A description of what exactly happened, where it happened and under which circumstances.
 Provide as many details as possible, even if they might seem irrelevant to you.
 * **Steps to Reproduce:** If possible, provide a step-by-step instruction on the order of actions you performed before the bug occurred.
 This helps us to reproduce it on our system.
 Generally *optional*, but likely necessary for more complex bugs.
 * **Expected Behavior:** Quickly describe what you believe should have happened instead of the error you got. *Optional* when the error is identified by a crash or an error message, but likely necessary if the bug is the result of a misbehavior of the application.
-* **Screenshots:** If possible, make at least one screenshot of the bug and include it in your bug report.
+* **Screenshots:** If possible, make at least one screenshot of the bug and include it in your bug report (without exposing protected data).
 You can do this by simply dragging-and-dropping the image file into the template you're filling out. *Optional*, but very helpful for us.
 * **System Details:** Tell us which device you were using, on which SORMAS version the error occurred and, depending on whether you were using the mobile app or the web app, your Android version or web browser.
 * **Additional Information:** If there is anything else you want to add to your request, you can put it here. *Optional*.